 However, when I bought another computer in 2012, I discovered that Quicken 2005 was no longer being supported.
 I was discouraged with the Quicken Essentials for Mac.
 Even the new Quicken for Mac, doesn't do the trick for me.

 After poking around a couple years ago, I found Moneydance.
-I am fairly satisfied with Moneydance, and while it isn't as awesome as Quicken 2005, it is the closest thing I've found to it, and I still like it better than the new Quicken for Mac 2017.
+I'm fairly satisfied with Moneydance, and while it isn't as awesome as Quicken 2005, it is the closest thing I've found to it, and I still like it better than the new Quicken for Mac 2017.
 It's not worth making the switch for me.
-Here's my full comparison between Quicken, Moneydance and Personal Capital.
+Here's my full comparison between Quicken, Moneydance and Empower.

 |Price||Min: $49.99, Max: $49.99, Term: none|